Ugly Betty season 3: Production

-A musical episode and having Lindsay Lohan on board for a storyline were planned for the third season.
-The two proposed ideas were already in the planning stages during the second season, but were put on hold due to the 2007–2008 Writers Guild of America strike.
-However, only Lindsay Lohan's storyline came to fruition.
-(The episode "Granny Pants" involved a plot about a musical, but was not a musical episode.)
-Despite appearing uncredited in the season two finale "Jump", Lohan appeared (credited) in the episodes "The Manhattan Project", "Granny Pants" and "Ugly Berry".
+During production of season 2, the ideas for both a musical episode and a recurring guest role for Lindsay Lohan came up.
+Both ideas were put on hold due to the 2007–2008 Writers Guild of America strike and in the end, only Lindsay Lohan's storyline came to fruition, with Lohan making a brief uncredited cameo appearance in the season two finale "Jump", before reprising the role in season 3.

-Shooting of the episodes moved from Los Angeles to on location shooting in New York City, where the show is set.
+Shooting of the episodes moved from Los Angeles to on-location shooting in New York City, where the show was set.
 The last time the show was shot in New York was in the pilot episode.
 In addition, the season had more physical elements, especially for Betty.